open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/shim.md

 ## Creating nested Spans

-If you have a distinct sub-operation you'd like to track as a part of another one, you can create activities to represent the relationship.
+If you have a distinct sub-operation you'd like to track as a part of another one, you can create spans to represent the relationship.

 ```csharp
 public static void ParentOperation(Tracer tracer)